wix-incubator/ui-autotools/README.md

 - `a11y` - accessibility test:
     - checks component render result for accessibility using axe-core
 - `website`
-    - auto generated documentation and playgrounds.
+    - auto generated static documentation and playgrounds site.
     - dev mode - fast reloading of changed resources

 we encourge anyone to add more tools that utilize this meta-data repo.